The goals you write down are not always the goals you chose

 How does social influence on goals differ from motivation or inspiration?

-The Origin Filter is a three-question diagnostic framework for separating authentic goals from socially contagious ones.
-Ask: (1) When did this goal appear – can you trace it to a specific social trigger?
+Run it through a three-question origin check.
+Ask: (1) When did this goal appear, and can you trace it to a specific social trigger?
 (2) Would you pursue it if nobody ever knew?
 (3) Does working on it feel like productive effort or like friction?
-A useful protocol is to wait at least 14 days after a new goal appears before running the filter, since contagious goals often lose their pull within two weeks once the social trigger fades.
-Goals that pass two of three questions may still be worth pursuing if the failing question relates to timing rather than felt experience – a goal that appeared after a social trigger but feels like genuine effort and survives the audience test may have been latent before the trigger surfaced it.
+A useful protocol is to wait at least 14 days after a new goal appears before running the check, since contagious goals often lose their pull within two weeks once the social trigger fades.
+Two or more contagion signals is your cue to deprioritize the goal.
+There is one refined exception: a goal that failed only on timing (it appeared after a social trigger) but still feels like genuine effort and survives the audience test may have been latent before the trigger surfaced it, so a timing-only failure is weaker evidence than a failure on felt experience.

 Why do some goals feel like friction instead of effort?

-The friction feeling signals a lack of self-concordance – a mismatch between the goal and your authentic identity [6].
+The friction feeling signals a lack of self-concordance, a mismatch between the goal and your authentic identity [6].
 Effort is the healthy strain of working hard on something that genuinely matters to you.
 Friction is the resistance of forcing yourself to care about something that doesn’t connect to your values.
-Self-determination theory research shows that goals aligned with personal autonomy produce stronger intention-behavior links [8], which explains why authentic goals generate productive effort while borrowed goals generate unproductive friction.
+Research on self-concordant goals shows that goals aligned with personal autonomy and identity are more likely to produce sustained behavioral effort [6], which explains why authentic goals generate productive effort while borrowed goals generate unproductive friction.

 This article is part of our Decision Making complete guide.